kev0960/ModooCode/md/inst/vdbpsadbw.md

 *  The next two word results are calculated each from the SAD operation between a sliding dword element within a qword superblock from the intermediate vector Tmp1 with a second stationary dword element in the corre-sponding qword superblock of the first source operand.
 The two sliding dword elements in a qword superblock of Tmp1 are located at byte offset 2and 3 within the superblock, respectively.
 The stationary dword element in the qword superblock from the first source operand is located at byte offset 4.

 *  The intermediate vector is constructed in 128-bits lanes.
 Within each 128-bit lane, each dword element of the intermediate vector is selected by a two-bit field within the imm8 byte on the corresponding 128-bits of the second source operand.
-The imm8 byte serves as dword shuffle control within each 128-bit lanes of the inter-mediate vector and the second source operand, similarly to PSHUFD.
+The imm8 byte serves as dword shuffle control within each 128-bit lanes of the inter-mediate vector and the second source operand, similarly to `PSHUFD`.

 The first source operand is a ZMM/YMM/XMM register.
 The second source operand is a ZMM/YMM/XMM register, or a 512/256/128-bit memory location.
 The destination operand is conditionally updated based on writemask k1 at 16-bit word granularity.